Swiss Cities: Zooming through a Zurich 1 Day Itinerary

 How to Get Around Switzerland?

-Before we dive into the specifics of travel to Zürich Switzerland, it’s important to make sure you’re properly equipped to travel around the country as a whole.
-Regardless of your preferred mode of transportation, be sure to download SBB Mobile: Switzerland’s most popular public transport app and your key to success in navigating the country.
-Within the simple interface you’ll find customizable time tables with suggested routes between locations which you can use to purchase your tickets and get relevant transit information while on the go.
+Before diving into the specifics of things to do in Zurich for one day, it’s important to make sure you’re properly equipped to travel around the country as a whole.
+Download SBB Mobile: Switzerland’s most popular public transport app and your key to success in navigating the country.
+Within the simple interface find customizable time tables with suggested routes between locations used to purchase tickets and get relevant transit information on the go.

 Depending on the specifics of your itinerary, the Swiss Travel Pass could be a huge cost saver — and save you the headache of purchasing tickets every time you commute.
-This single pass gives you unlimited travel by train, bus, and boat, on top of free admission to more than 500 museums with a 50% discount on common mountain excursions.
-If Zürich is your first and last stop in Switzerland—you likely won’t need this pass—however, if you’re flying into the largest city as a jumping off point for further exploration into nearby natural escapes like Lauterbrunnen or Interlaken, then you should certainly investigate the potential cost savings here.
+This single pass provides unlimited travel by train, bus, and boat, plus free admission to more than 500 museums with a 50% discount on common mountain excursions.

 -

-When purchasing a pass you’ll need to choose between two variations: the Swiss Travel Pass and Swiss Travel Pass Flex, with the former, cheaper option valid through consecutive days of travel while the latter, more expensive option can be activated on freely selectable days within the month.
-You’ll need to figure out the destinations you plan to visit in advance to determine which of these options will be the most cost-effective for you.
-As a general guideline, if you’re in Switzerland for less than 2 weeks, the regular Swiss Travel Pass will likely suffice.
+Figure out the destinations you plan to visit in advance to determine which option will be the most cost-effective.
+As a general guideline, if you’re in Switzerland for less than 2 weeks, the regular Swiss Travel Pass will suffice.

-Once you’ve determined which pass type is best for your itinerary, select the offering that’s equal to or greater than the number of days you’ll spend in Switzerland: 3, 4, 6, 8, or 15 day tickets are offered across all pass types.
-Since as the number of days included in the pass increases, the itemized cost per day decreases, it’s worth doing some quick math to find the cheapest option per day.
-For example, you’d actually be paying less per day to buy an 8-day pass for a 7-day trip, instead of buying one 3-day pass and one 4-day pass.
+As the number of days included increases, the itemized cost per day decreases, so it’s worth doing some quick math to find the cheapest option per day.
+For example, it costs less per day to buy an 8-day pass for a 7-day trip, instead of buying one 3-day pass and one 4-day pass.

 Pro Tip:

-If you’re under 25, you can buy the Swiss Travel Pass Youth or Swiss Travel Pass Flex Youth for even cheaper rates, with a 30% discount on the regular pass prices.
+If under 25, buy the cheaper Swiss Travel Pass Youth or Swiss Travel Pass Flex Youth, with a 30% discount on the regular pass prices.
 Both ticket types have the same conditions as their full price counterparts.

 CENTRAL STAY: Hotel Limmathof (190 CHF for one night, split among two people)

-If you’re looking for accommodations that connect with major public transportation routes while being conveniently located centrally to the city’s iconic landmarks at unbeatable low prices, look no further than Hotel Limmathof!
-Situated in the heart of Zürich’s Old Town, this historic home serves business and leisure travelers alike.
-During our stay, we enjoyed a double room comprising one of the many 62 options within the hotel distributed across two houses.
+Connected with major public transportation routes while conveniently located near iconic landmarks, Hotel Limmathof offers unbeatable low prices!
+Situated in the heart of Zurich’s Old Town, this historic home serves business and leisure travelers alike.
+I enjoyed a double room comprising one of the many 62 options within the hotel distributed across two houses.

 -